clementsallan/check_linux_updates/README.md

-# check_linux_updates.py
+# check_updates.py
 ## What is this?

- * Checks updates on Linux machiens (that is expected to run as a server).
+ * Checks updates on remote Linux machines, showing as a list.
- * Using Python Fabric via API.
-     * "fab" command (Fabric's command line interface) is not used.
- * Has option for upgrading/rebooting each machine on demand.
+ * Has an option for upgrading/rebooting each machine.
  * Can parallelize or serialize the execution.
- * Supports CentOS and Ubuntu/Debian.
+ * Supports Debian-like and Redhat-like systems.
- * "Grouping" capability exists for convenience.
  * Tested with Python 2.7 + Fabric 1.8.3 + Paramiko 1.11.0
+ * "Host-Grouping" capability exists for convenience.
+     * Useful for batch manipulation for a specific "region".
+ * For local check only, try ``check_local_updat.py`` instead.

+## More details

+ * Uses Python Fabric via API.
+     * "fab" command (Fabric's command line interface) is not used.
+ * Private key handling is very immature at this point.
  * No capability to select authentication scheme at this point.
      * You will need to enter a password for each host when password-less sudo is not configured.
- * Private key handling is very immature at this point.
- * Not tested with venv or any other nice mechanism.
+ * Not tested with venv or any other nice mechanism available on Python.

 ## Preparation